brajchit/patronato-api/README.md

 - add mongoose-gen REST CRUD company example
 - add controller into routes as middleware
 - update controller and model es6

+# next possible bugs
+- when a category.code is updated, then subcategories codes should be updateds -